theouternet/diy-json-serializer-ruby-cb-000/README.md

 </script>
 ```

-As you can see, we can access the JSON just like any other dictionary, and get
+As you can see, we can access the JSON just like any other hash, and get
 the value for the `"description"` key.
 But first, we have to tell jQuery to
 expect to receive JSON data by calling `$.getJSON()` instead of `$.get()`.
 Otherwise, jQuery will treat `data` as a string, and `data["description"]` will